 Drugmakers and scientists have been trying to find ways to boost the immune system against cancer for decades, with little successes until recently.

 In 2010, Dendreon Corp.
-(DNDN)’s Provenge, a prostate cancer treatment, was approved in the U.S. as the first therapy designed to train the body’s immune system to attack tumor cells as if they were a virus.
+(DNDN:US)’s Provenge, a prostate cancer treatment, was approved in the U.S. as the first therapy designed to train the body’s immune system to attack tumor cells as if they were a virus.
 Last year, Bristol-Myers immune boosting antibody Yervoy was approved for advanced melanoma.

 Now “the whole idea of immunotherapy is really blossoming,” said David Chang, a vice president for Amgen Inc., which is testing immune-boosting treatments for melanoma and leukemia, in an interview at the oncology conference.
 “It is going to be the next wave in cancer treatments.”